smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 **BEFORE YOU RUN THE RIF YOU MUST SETUP THE DATABASE AND NETWORKING IN TOMCAT FIRST**.
 See the next section.

 Running the RIF and logging on is detailed in section 5.
-You must restart Tomcat when you create RIF4 for the first time, it is not automatically spotted unlike the services *.war* files..
+You must restart Tomcat to create RIF40 for the first time, it is now automatically updated (after 20/5/2018) using the *RIF40.war* file.

 # 4 RIF Setup